 Step 5: Take that number and multiply it by 100%.

-To give this a practical spin, let’s pretend you added 5,000 new subscribers in Q1.
+To give this a practical spin, let’s pretend you added 5,000 new subscribers till the end of the month.
 In that same time period, you also lost 500 subscribers.

-To calculate your Q1 Customer Churn Rate, you would take the 500 churned subscribers and divide it by the 5000 new customers, then multiply that number by 100%.
+To calculate your Monthly Customer Churn Rate, you would take the 500 churned subscribers and divide it by the 5000 new customers, then multiply that number by 100%.

 You are sitting at a customer churn rate of 10%.